Coach Michael ODonnell (BJJ, MMA, Boxing, Muay Thai, Submission Wrestling)

 Jessie first started studying martial arts in 2006, first in Aikido and then in American Kenpo.
 In 2008, she began her Brazilian Jiu-Jitsu journey at Valhalla ETC in Santa Barbara, CA under Michael MacDonald where she received her purple belt in 2012.
 That same year, she moved to New Mexico and began training under Thomas Pless and Jesse Jacquez at Gracie Barra Santa Fe.
 She has continued her BJJ training at 4 Seasons in 2015 where she received her brown belt under Carlson Gracie Jr. and Michael O’Donnell in March of 2017.
 Jessie specializes in ground fighting with an emphasis in sport jiu-jitsu.

 Coach Lucas Rainey BJJ

-Lucas is a purple belt in BJJ and a successful competitor who has won multiple gold and silver medals in grappling tournaments.
+Lucas is a brown belt in BJJ and a successful competitor who has won multiple gold and silver medals in grappling tournaments.

 Coach Reza Jalali Kyokushin Karate

 Reza has 16 years of Karate experience; he holds 6th Dan black belt in Kyokushin Karate and the 2nd Dan black belt in Shotokan Karate.
 In 2014 he attended “100 Man Kumite” and completed 67 rounds in Iran.
 In 2005, Reza became champion of Iran in Youth National Championship of Shotokan Karate.
 He became champion of Middle East in Full Contact Kumite Kyokushin Karate in 2010, he later on received 2nd place in full contact Kumite Kyokushin Karate in Russia.
 Reza received his promotion to 6 degree black belt from the President of Kyokushin Karate Organization: Sensei Shokei Matsui.
 His website is http://rezajalalikarate.com/.